worktheclock/replit.github.io/tutorials/07-building-a-game-with-pygame.md

-# Building a game with PyGame and Repl.it
+# Building a game with PyGame and Replit

 ![](/images/tutorials/07-pygame/07-01-heading.png)